-NIWA offers a wide range of courses each year, presented at a number of venues according to need and the level of interest.
+NIWA offers a wide range of courses, presented at different venues according to need and the level of interest.

 Courses are presented at a number of venues according to need and level of interest, and in some instances can include in-house training on the premises of the agency requiring the course.

-The courses that will be listed are tentative and will run only if there is sufficient demand for each course.
-Enrolments for each course will normally close 3 weeks before the course date listed below.
+The courses are only run if there is sufficient demand (e.g. electric fishing has a minimum of six people).
 NIWA also runs courses on request tailored to your needs.
-If your organisation has specific training needs that NIWA could assist with please contact the NIWA Training Coordinator, Heather Scott, to discuss your training needs.
+If your organisation has specific training needs please email firstname.lastname@example.org, to discuss them.

 To express your interest in one of the courses below, or make suggestions for other potential course topics, please email us.

 NIWA has wide-ranging expertise and can offer training across a wide range of subjects.
 Some examples of courses that NIWA have previously offered are listed below.
-Please contact firstname.lastname@example.org to express your interest in any of them.
+Please contact Training enquiries, contact details below, to express your interest in any of them.

 - Hydrological modelling - lumped catchment models